pyvista/pyvista/docs/index.rst

 Translating the documentation
 *****************************

-The recommended way for new contributors to translate pyvista reference is to join the translation team on Transifex.
+The recommended way for new contributors to translate ``pyvista``'s documentation is to join the translation team on Transifex.

 There is `pyvista translation page`_ for pyvista (master) documentation.